Moura Lympany: Biography

 In 1944 she married Colin Defries, 32 years her senior, but they divorced in 1950.
 In 1951 she married Bennet Korn, an American television executive, and moved to the United States.
 Lympany very much wanted to start a family but she had two miscarriages, and a son who died shortly after birth.
 She and Bennet Korn divorced in 1961.
 Some years later she became a close friend of the British Prime Minister and amateur musician Edward Heath; mutual friends expressed hopes that they might marry, but this did not happen.

 After the war she became more widely known, performing throughout Europe and in the US, Canada, Australia, New Zealand and India.
 When living in New York, Lympany continued her concert and recording career.
 Lympany was a Steinway pianist and participated in the Steinway Centenary Concert on 19 October 1953 in which ten Steinway pianists played a Polonaise by Chopin.
 The rehearsal of this piece was recorded and broadcast on Ed Sullivan's television show, at that time called Toast of the Town.
 Lympany also gave a recital at Carnegie Hall on 20 November 1957, for which tickets sold for 75c to $1.50.
 The flyer announcing her appearance contains a quote from the Los Angeles Herald & Express: "Since the days of Clara Schumann and Teresa Carreño, there have been few women pianists who could be counted among the great.
 Last night Moura Lympany gave evidence of possessing qualities which place her high among her historic colleagues."

 In 1969 Lympany was diagnosed with breast cancer and her left breast was removed.
 Three months after the operation she performed Prokofiev's Piano Concerto No. 4 for the Left Hand at the Royal Festival Hall, London.
 She later had a second mastectomy but continued working and gained renewed popularity.
 In 1979, fifty years after making her debut, she performed at the Royal Festival Hall for Charles, Prince of Wales.
 That year she was appointed a Commander of the Order of the British Empire (CBE).

 In 1981 she established the annual Rasiguères Festival of Music and Wine, near Perpignan, France (for which the Manchester Camerata was resident orchestra), which ran for 10 years and also assisted Prince Louis de Polignac to establish, in 1986, the Festival des Sept Chapelles in Guidel, Brittany.
 From the mid-1980s she was based in Monaco.
 Moura - Her Autobiography, written with her cousin, author Margot Strickland, was published by Peter Owen in 1991.
 In 1992 she was made a Dame Commander of the Order of the British Empire (DBE).

-She also received honours from the Belgian and French governments.
+She received honours from the Belgian and French governments.
 One of Lympany's last public functions was as a juror for the Ninth Van Cliburn International Piano Competition held in Texas in May/June 1993.